Tuesday, November 10, 2009

 A few decades later, in a book detailing his 1638 and 1663 visits to America, John Josselyn gave a recipe for an “ancient New England standing dish” featuring stewed pumpkin.
 (Standing was used in the same way we employ it in ‘standing invitation’ today.)
 Some folks weren’t really pleased to be eating pumpkin so often, as a popular bit of doggerel from the period suggests: “We have pumpkins at morning./Pumpkins at noon./If it were not for pumpkins/We should be undoon.”

-Tip: If you're interested in other recipes especially suitable for Thanksgiving or other fall menus, check out my Autumn Fruit and Vegetable Bisque here.
-Or look for my iced cranberry-white chocolate drop cookies, cranberry muffins or crumb bars in the recipe archives.
+Tip: If you’re interested in other recipes especially suitable for Thanksgiving or other fall menus, check out my Autumn Fruit and Vegetable Bisque here.
+Or look for my very moist and succulent pumpkin-cranberry quick bread here.

 Pumpkin Bread Pudding